Yonohi/Python_Testing/README.md

     We also like to show how well we're testing, so there's a module called [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to your project.

+6. Note

+   If, like me, you have two versions of python on your computer be careful when you use pytest (if you use it), you have to type : <code>python3 -m pytest</code>